 By mid 2017, more than half of the Internet’s websites had already migrated to SSL, a protocol that ensures all website content transfers are encrypted so that no-one can read the data being sent.

 While SSL is generally appreciated by everyone, it does pose an interesting problem for some antivirus vendors, as many products rely on deep inspection of website traffic to check for threats.
 As SSL is an end-to-end encryption, it’s technically impossible to scan website content, unless the antivirus installs a local SSL proxy that simulates the real security certificates of websites.
 But doing that is a very dangerous way of using the technology, as things can go wrong – worst case scenario, it could deceive a user into believe a website is safely encrypted when in fact it’s not.
-Emsisoft proves that surf protection can be done without trashing the SSL security concept.
+Emsisoft proves that web protection can be done without trashing the SSL security concept.
 DNS based filtering is the way to go, if you’re worried about your SSL security.

 4. Behavior blocker